gongahkia/yuho/doc/future.md

             * Mental element and Physical element
             * Mens reus and Actus reus
     * Make tokenisation stronger.
-* Rescope entire project based on accurately representing a single provision for Cheating from S415 A
+* Rescope entire project based on accurately representing a single provision for Cheating from S415
+* Tool that affords dynamic generation of struct instances / tests as legible examples for lawyers to use based upon the *Illustrations* section of a given definition statute (again, see S415 on Cheating)

 #### Later